Rated Excellent on Trustpilot

 8. Tennessee

-Tennessee’s music culture, low cost of living, and absence of state income tax make it a strong option for Canadians wanting to diversify their real estate portfolio in the US
+Tennessee’s music culture, low cost of living, and absence of state income tax make it a strong option for Canadians wanting to diversify their real estate portfolio in the US.
+Popular locations include Nashville and nearby Franklin for strong appreciation, and Memphis for affordable rental investments with higher yields.

 9. New Jersey